Matt970204/Affiliations_V2/README.md

 This project is intended for academic work and is free to use for anyone.

 ## Contact
-Created by Mathew Johnson as part of my MPhil in FinTech at the University of Cape Town.
+Created by @Matt970204 as part of my MPhil in FinTech at the University of Cape Town.